hmaru/qiime2_HOMD_classifier/README.md

-# making qiime2 feature-classifier with eHOMD database
+# 🧬 QIIME2 Feature Classifier Training with eHOMD

-This repository stores commands and input data to make a feature classifier in  specific qiime2 version.
+This repository documents the process of training and evaluating a Naive Bayes classifier using the expanded Human Oral Microbiome Database (eHOMD) 16S rRNA reference data with QIIME2.